biodiversity-aq/EGABIcourse19/coursematerial/Occurences.md

 # Occurences
-In general the more information you provide the more knowledge can be gained from them.
+In general the more information you provide the more knowledge can be gained from your occurence data.

 The first user of this data is future **yourself**.
 Taking the time to be as detailed in providing and describing your data is time you will gain in the future when you want to reanalyse your data or integrate it in a broader study.